 Master’s Thesis (4 units)

-During the four months following the conclusion of your coursework, you will complete a master’s thesis.
+During the five months following the conclusion of your coursework, you will complete a master’s thesis.
 This will require you to conduct an original research project, with the advice and guidance of a Thesis Advisor.
 Specifically, you will identify an issue, research the existing literature, and conduct original research and analysis to justify making a specific decision — or decisions — that bear on the issue.
 The work must demonstrate effective use of the skills you learned in the coursework but the topic is open, subject to approval from your advisor.
 The thesis will be graded at graduate-level standards by the Thesis Advisor and another faculty member who was not involved in the project.
 The project must include:

 The Master’s Thesis is expected to represent a substantial body of work, of publishable quality.
 It has two components.
 First, you must identify and characterize an issue that you can analyze.
 Part of this process requires a literature review of relevant materials.
 Second, you must use the tools acquired in the coursework to identify key decisions that must be made to address the issue.
 You must use material learned to justify making specific decisions.
 Typically, students will obtain data sets that they can analyze, but in some cases purely qualitative analyses will be acceptable.
 In all cases, however, you must use appropriate analyses to justify proposed decisions in detail.